C. V. Vishveshwara: Research

 Vishveshwara was one of the first to analyze the structure of black holes employing spacetime symmetries thereby demonstrating the existence of the ergosphere.
 He proved the stability of the non-rotating Schwarzschild black hole, a crucial factor that ensures its continued existence after formation.
 Further, he discovered the quasinormal modes of black holes.
 These modes of black hole vibrations are one of the main targets of observation using the gravitational wave detectors.
 In later years, he investigated black holes in cosmological backgrounds, an important aspect of black hole physics that had hardly been explored.
 Vishveshwara has also made significant contributions to other areas of general relativity such as the exact solutions of Einstein's field equations, gravitational collapse, compact stellar objects, inertial forces, and spacetime perturbations.

 Books and other publications

 In addition to authoring a number of technical papers, Vishveshwara has co-edited ten volumes on relativity, astrophysics and cosmology including those published by Cambridge University Press and Kluwer Academic Publishers.
 He has contributed articles to these volumes and illustrated two of the volumes with his cartoons.
 Further, he has written a number of popular articles on various topics in science.

-His book "Einstein's Enigma or Black Holes in My Bubble Bath" received highly complimentary comments from Roger Penrose, Nobel laureate Anthony James Leggett, Charles Misner and other readers worldwide.
-It has also been translated to Italian.
+His book "Einstein's Enigma or Black Holes in My Bubble Bath" received favorable comments from Roger Penrose, Nobel laureate Anthony James Leggett, Charles Misner, and other readers worldwide.
+It has also been translated into Italian.

 "Black Holes, Gravitational Radiation and the Universe: Essays in Honour of C.V.
 Vishveshwara,- Bala R. Iyer and Biplab Bhawal(eds)", (Kluwer Academic Publishers (1999)) contains essays contributed by Roger Penrose, Jacob Bekenstein, Abhay Ashtekar, Ashoke Sen etc.